 Dementia describes a collection of symptoms that are caused by disorders affecting the brain.
-It isn't one specific disease.
+It is not one specific disease.

 Dementia affects thinking, behaviour and the ability to perform everyday tasks.
 Brain function is affected enough to interfere with a person's normal social or working life.

 Dementia can happen to anyone and the risk of dementia increases with age.
 Most people with dementia are older, but not all older people develop dementia.
-It's not a normal part of ageing.
+Dementia is not a normal part of ageing.

 The early signs of dementia are very subtle and vague.
 Symptoms also vary depending on the type of dementia each person has.

 Dementia is generally progressive, where symptoms begin slowly and gradually worsen over time.

 It is important to remember that no two people experience dementia in the same way.

 People can lead active and fulfilling lives for many years after their diagnosis.

 Download this help sheet which provides information about the early signs of dementia, the techniques used to diagnose dementia and the importance of an early and correct diagnosis.